Revolutionary-Games/Thrive/doc/style_guide.md

   CamelCase with leading upper case.
 Constants are CONSTANT_CASE with underscores.

 - Filenames are lower_case with underscores.
 The reason for this is that Thrive is a cross-platform project and some platforms use case-sensitive file systems (Unix) while others use case-insensitive file systems (Windows).
-Exceptions are the CMakeLists.txt files, which need to be named like this for CMake to find them.
+Exceptions are the CMakeLists.txt files and a few of the other core files, which need to be named like this for them to work.

-\section cpp_style C++
+C++
+---

 - Macros are CONSTANT_CASE

 - Header files end in .h, source files in .cpp

-- Header files should begin with <tt>#pragma once</tt>.
-Old-style header guards (with \p ifdef) are discouraged because they are very verbose and the pragma is understood by all relevant compilers.
+- Header files should begin with `#pragma once`.
+Old-style header guards (with `ifdef`) are discouraged because they are very verbose and the pragma is understood by all relevant compilers.

+- Format your code with [clang-format](clang_format.md)

 - Opening braces go in the same line as the control statement, closing braces are aligned below the first character of the opening control statement